 - Cognition of environmental change

-Bristol researchers are leaders in these areas.
-They have written thousands of papers, advised government and industry, generated patents and contributed to the IPCC and other major international agreements.Bristol is home to a large and diverse community of scholars focused on delivering world-class research in the area of global change.
-Research interests span subjects and departments across the Faculties of Science, Engineering, Arts, Social Sciences and Law.
+This theme brings together leading academics who have written thousands of papers, advised government and industry, generated patents and contributed to the IPCC, the Paris Climate Negotiations and other major intergovernmental assessments and agreements.
+Their research interests span subjects and departments across the Faculties of Science, Engineering, Arts, Social Sciences and Law.

-The global change research theme aims to:
+The global environmental change research community aims to: